 When choosing between the two architectures discussed so far, consider the relative merits of VPC Network Peering and Cloud VPN:

 - VPC Network Peering has the non-transitivity constraint, but it supports the full bandwidth defined by the machine type of the VMs and other factors that determine network bandwidth.
+However, you can add transitive routing by adding VPN tunnels.

 Consider the following architectural alternatives for interconnecting resources that are deployed in separate VPC networks in Google Cloud: